-Some visitors use Da Nang as a hub to see Hoi An, but I think this charming town deserves a few days of its own.
+Some visitors use Da Nang as a hub to see Hoi An.
+However, I think this charming town deserves a few days of its own.
 That said, there are plenty of excursions to be had while visiting Da Nang.

 The Marble Mountains, visible from the town, is a cluster of five marble and limestone hills located in Ngũ Hành Sơn District.
-Filled with caves and temples for exploring.
+The mountains are filled with caves and temples for exploring.

 We also hiked to the top, taking in the spectacular scenery around us.
 Best of all, for a few moments, we were the only people up there on top of the mountain.

-Da Nang is also close to central sites such as Hai Van Pass, a gorgeously scenic road high in the hills, and My Son, a complex of ruined temples.
+Da Nang is also close to popular sites in Central Vietnam.
+This includes Hai Van Pass, a gorgeously scenic road high in the hills, and My Son, a complex of ruined temples.

-Da Nang has its own international airport, one of three in the country and the only international airport in the central region, with incoming flights from a number of other airports in Asia, as well as Hanoi, Ho Chi Minh City, and Nha Trang.
+Da Nang has its own international airport, one of three in the country.
+And its the only international airport in the central region, with incoming flights from a number of other airports in Asia, as well as Hanoi, Ho Chi Minh City, and Nha Trang.

-We took a sleeper train from Nha Trang (about 10 hours), which you can also catch from Hanoi or Ho Chi Minh (be aware these are very long journeys) and stations in between.
+We took a sleeper train from Nha Trang (about 10 hours).
+You can also catch this train from Hanoi or Ho Chi Minh City.
+However, be aware these are very long journeys.
+Also check for stations in between.
 It’s also reachable by train or private car transfer from Hue.